sfigg/commercialization-public/customize/desktop/unattend/microsoft-windows-shell-setup-themes-windowcolor.md

 # WindowColor

-`WindowColor` specifies the color of the window borders and the color of various other elements in the system, most notably colors in the Start menu, calendar fly-out, common controls, hover-color for the Start menu, active-underline for open apps in the taskbar, and Quick Action tiles in the notification area.
+`WindowColor` specifies the color of the window borders and the color of various other elements in the system, most notably colors in the Start menu, calendar fly-out, common controls, active-underline for open apps in the taskbar, and Quick Action tiles in the notification area.
 It can also control the color of additional surfaces, if the user has selected those options in the Colors section of their **Personalization** settings.
 The user can also choose to apply the color to Start, taskbar, and action center as well as title bars (as shown below).

  ![Colors section of Personalization settings](images/personalization-colors.png)